kintone-labs/kintone-ui-component/docs/document/docs/guides/tooltip-and-field-group-customization.md

 ### Using Two Types of Tooltip
 You may have noticed that when creating a Tooltip for a button, I will introduce a new property, describeChild.
-This property is set to false by default. describeChild is used when enabling the assistive mode.
+This property is set to false by default.<br/>
+You can effectively improve the accessibility and usability of your application with the describeChild property.<br/>
 Now, let's enable the screen reader and try moving the focus to the button to see what the screen reader reads.
 ```javascript
   const tooltipForButton = new Kuc.Tooltip({